Blue Diamond Affair: Investigation

 Mohammad al-Ruwaili, a Saudi Arabian businessman close to the Saudi royal family, travelled to Bangkok to investigate on his own.
 He went missing on 12 February 1990 and is presumed to have been murdered.
 Prior to his disappearance, on 4 January 1989, a Saudi diplomat was murdered in Si Lom, Bang Rak District, Bangkok.
 On 1 February 1990, three more Saudi diplomats were murdered in Thung Mahamek in Bangkok's Yan Nawa District.
 The murders remain unsolved, and no connection to the jewellery theft has been established, despite the Saudi government's view "...that the Thai government had not done enough to resolve the mystery surrounding Al-Ruwaili's assassination and that of three other Saudi diplomats."

 Lieutenant-General Chalor was later charged and convicted of ordering the 1995 murder of the wife and son of a gem dealer allegedly involved in the affair, and he was sentenced to death.
 The Supreme Court of Thailand upheld the judgment and sentenced Chalor to death on 16 October 2009.
 However, Chalor's sentence was reduced to fifty years imprisonment by King Bhumibol Adulyadej on the King's 84th birthday.
 Chalor received a royal pardon and was released in August 2015.

 Six other policemen were also convicted of involvement in the murders.
 One of those involved, Police Lieutenant-Colonel Pansak Mongkolsilp, was sentenced in 2002 to life in prison.
 The term was upheld on appeal in 2005, but he was released in 2012.

 Diplomatic and economic repercussions

 Relations between the two countries worsened further following the murders.
 Saudi Arabia stopped issuing work visas for Thais and discouraged its own citizens from visiting Bangkok.
 Diplomatic missions were downgraded to the chargé d'affaires level.
 The number of Thais working in Saudi Arabia fell from 150,000-200,000 in 1989 to just 10,000 in 2008.
-The cost to Thailand was about 200 billion baht (USD $5.6 billion) in remittances, as fewer Thai workers were permitted to work in Saudi Arabia.
+The cost to Thailand was about 200 billion baht (US$5.6 billion) in remittances, as fewer Thai workers were permitted to work in Saudi Arabia.
 On 25 January 2022, country officials decided to restore full diplomatic relations.